 Mandatory equipment.
 UTA has specific lists for each of the races and the equipment you have to carry.
 This is non-negotiable and checks are carried out on the course, with penalties applied.
 Following the incident in Gansu, China in May 2021 where tragically 21 runners lost their lives due to inclement weather, mandatory equipment is now even more relevant.
 The good news is you have plenty of time to get your mandatory equipment together, so you are not rushing around Katoomba looking for a suitable bandage an hour before kit check!
 The other benefit of having your mandatory gear ready early is that it allows you train with it prior to the race, test it and know it all fits and how it feels.
 Standing on the start line and thinking your pack is too heavy is not a good start!

 Other equipment.
 What shoes will you race in?
 What shorts will you wear?
 Where do you need to apply lube (you may laugh) and what are your favorite socks?
+Have you considered training with and using running poles?
 These are just a number of items to consider prior to the gun going off.
 Remember, you should not be trying, wearing or doing anything new on race day.
 Everything should be well tested prior to the race in your training, including what you will eat - that's a topic in itself for a different day.

 Race week planning.
 Start thinking about how you will approach race week, drop bags, accommodation, car parking and support crew.
 Come race day morning you want to have as little as possible to worry about.
 You just want to be able to run!
 Planning that final week will save a lot of tears.